Shad0wL3g3nd/SPH/README.md

 # Injector Installation

 Copy the code below, and rclick your bookmarks bar and click the 'Add page...' button.
 After so, paste the code you just copied, and paste it in where it says 'URL'.
-Where it says 'Name' type in 'SEH' or whatever you want to call it.
+Where it says 'Name' type in 'SPH' or whatever you want to call it.
 ```
 javascript:(function()%7Bfetch('https%3A%2F%2Fraw.githubusercontent.com%2FShad0wL3g3nd%2FSPH%2Fmain%2FResources%2FGUI.js').then((res)%20%3D%3E%20res.text()).then((js)%20%3D%3E%20eval(js))%3B%7D)()%3B
 ```